 The former Chlor-Alkali facility was historically located on a parcel approximately 4.6 acres in size on the east bank of the Androscoggin River just downstream of the Sawmill Dam in Berlin, New Hampshire.

-Since 1997, various site investigations have determined that there is soil contaminated with mercury at concentrations significantly above DES’s soil standards.
-Site groundwater also exceeds the Ambient Groundwater Quality Standards for mercury, lead, arsenic, chloroform, and dichloromethane (methylene chloride).
+Since 1997, various site investigations have determined that there is soil contaminated with mercury at concentrations above DES’s soil standards.
+Site groundwater also exceeds the Ambient Groundwater Quality Standards for mercury, lead, arsenic, carbon tetrachloride, chloroform, and dichloromethane (methylene chloride).
 Elemental mercury has been observed in the bedrock fissures along the Androscoggin River located directly adjacent to the site.

 There is currently a fish consumption advisory for the Androscoggin River from Berlin downstream to the Maine border due to elevated concentrations of dioxins (DES fact sheet on “Mercury and Other Pollutants in Fish”).
 All populations are advised against consuming any fish from this portion of the river.
 People who disregard the advisory and eat fish caught in this segment of the river could be exposed to contaminant levels that exceed safe eating guidelines.

 In 1999, Crown Vantage Paper Company, in preparation for sale of said property to Pulp and Paper of America, conducted closure activities intended to isolate contamination at the site from the surrounding environment.
-The remaining cell house building was demolished and disposed on-site, a slurry wall was constructed on two sides of the property, and an impermeable cap was constructed over most of the property to inhibit rain from percolating into the area containing demolition debris and other contaminated media.
-However, water continues to flow from a drainage pipe from the capped area to the river, indicating that groundwater seepage into the capped area is still occurring.
-To address the mercury seeping through bedrock cracks into the Androscoggin River, grout was injected into some of the bedrock cracks and visible mercury was collected from the river and its bank.
-Despite these response activities, mercury continues to seep into the Androscoggin River adjacent to the site.
+The only remaining cell house building was demolished and disposed on-site, a slurry wall was constructed on two sides of the property to inhibit the migration of groundwater through the waste material, and an impermeable cap was constructed over the surface of most of the property to inhibit rain from percolating into the area containing demolition debris and other contaminated media.
+However, groundwater from the capped area continues to flow from a drainage pipe through the former foundation wall into the river, indicating that groundwater and/or surface continues to enter the capped area.

+Attempting to address the mercury seeping through bedrock fractures into the Androscoggin River, grout was injected into some of the fractures and visible mercury was collected from the river and its bank.
+Despite these response activities, mercury continues to be found in the Androscoggin River adjacent to the site.
 Between 1999 and 2006, the New Hampshire Department of Environmental Services removed approximately 140 pounds of mercury and mercury-containing debris and sediments from the river and its banks.

-The city of Berlin established a Reuse Planning Committee in December 2007, as a result of a redevelopment grant awarded by EPA.
-The committee was comprised of community, economic, and cultural stakeholders from Berlin and the surrounding communities (DES was also represented).
-The purpose of the committee was to generate a reasonably anticipated future use for the site that would feed into the cleanup decision framework when evaluating remedial alternatives for the site.
+The city of Berlin established a Reuse Planning Committee in December 2007, as a result of a redevelopment grant awarded by EPA, to evaluate the reasonably anticipated future use(s) for the site that are intended to enhance the evaluation of remedial alternatives for the site.
 The committee findings were summarized in a December 2008 final report suggesting that the anticipated future use at the site would be light commercial combined with recreation/heritage corridor functions.